 Your Toothbrush Is Contributing To The Plastic Pollution Crisis

-Plastic pollution has become one of Earth’s biggest environmental issue.
+Plastic pollution has become one of Earth’s biggest environmental issues.
 Wherever you may be on the planet we share, it has become impossible to ignore the effects this pollution has taken to our environments.
 However, it may be difficult to ask yourself – Do I contribute to this?
 The simple answer is yes, but don’t freak out, let us help you end your contribution.
 In the United States alone, over a billion plastic toothbrushes end up in landfills each year.
 That’s over 50 million pounds of waste in plastic toothbrushes annually, in just one country!
 Each one of those toothbrushes will take 500 years to decompose.
 So, while seeming insignificant, something as small as changing the material of your toothbrush could help put an end to the plastic pollution crisis.

 Plastic Toothbrushes Pollute Our Oceans

 As of 2020, 150 million metric tons of plastic litter our oceans and threaten our marine life.
 In addition, an estimated 8 million metric tons are added to the world’s oceans annually – a number that has the ability to go down with the help of environmentally friendly changes.
 A National Geographic writer wrote, “…plastic is essentially indestructible, that means nearly every single toothbrush made since the 1930s is still out there in the world somewhere, living on as a piece of trash.”
 Think about that.
 A toothbrush made in 1930 will still be in the process of decomposing in the year 2430.
 In those years, as the wind blows, along with bags, bottles and straws, plastic toothbrushes will find their way into our ocean and endangering marine life, unless we put an end to plastic toothbrushes.